 Enzymes: The individual doesn't have an enzyme (or enough of it) to digest food correctly.
 As an example, lactose intolerance causes gas, diarrhea, cramping, and bloating.

 Food Additive sensitivity: sulfites which can be used for maintaining dried fruits or canned foods.

-Psychological Variables: some people may feel sick just thinking about a specific food.
+Psychological Variables: some people may feel sick just thinking about specific food.
 Nobody is quite sure why this occurs.